 Man is moved by the desire for status.
 Kings wage war for glory, soldiers give their lives for honor, and gangsters take lives for respect.
-Donors give more when their contributions are publicly recognized, and professors write more when they think it will bring them prestige.
-Children strive for excellence to win praise, and students study harder to get better grades.
-Athletes train longer to win medals and fame, corporate executives work harder to get promotions, and games are played competitively for the thrill of victory.
+Professors publish for prestige.
+Children obey to win praise.
+Students study to get good grades, and sometimes protest to assert their dignity.
+Athletes train to win medals, and games are played for the thrill of victory.
+Donors give more when it gets them publicity.
+Corporate executives work hard for promotions.
+Military officers strive for titles.
+Movie stars seek fame.
+Everybody wants recognition, and even the ordinary man values his reputation.